Do’s and don’ts of infographics

 - White background should, as well, be avoided, since infographics are created to be shared across multiple platforms and websites which have plain white backgrounds; obviously, if your white infographic ends up on a white background, it will be difficult to decipher where it begins and ends.

-- Three color palette proved to be easy on the eyes; of the three shades you choose, use the lightest one for the background, and other two to break the infographic into clear sections.
+- Three color palettes proved to be easy on the eyes; of the three shades you choose, use the lightest one for the background, and the other two to break the infographic into clear sections.
 If you feel like you need more colors, then opt for the shades of the initial three you’ve chosen to keep the design cohesive.

 The abovementioned rules are the basic rules of infographic creation that serve as a stepping stone; nevertheless, remember that sometimes – rules are meant to be broken.
 They should guide you, but sometimes, users will respect your creativity, unique techniques, ideas, and standards.
 But for them to work, you need to gain some experience; after some time passes, dare to improvise based on the knowledge you’ve acquired regarding users’ tastes and likings.